 - close all windows and doors

-- follow local media for further instructions
+- follow local media and SC Alerts for further instructions

 Strathcona Industrial Association (SIA)